Spider-Gwen: Volume 0

-Before the Spider-Verse event that introduced Spider-Gwen, Stacy's father George Stacy was ordered as captain of the NYPD to hunt down and detain Spider-Woman, considered a public menace.
+Before the "Spider-Verse" storyline that introduced Spider-Gwen, Stacy's father George Stacy was ordered as captain of the NYPD to hunt down and detain Spider-Woman, considered a public menace.
 Captain Stacy—unaware of Spider-Gwen's secret identity—is more than happy to do so.
 Upon hearing about this, the Kingpin, one of New York's most prominent crime bosses, decides to ally himself with Spider-Gwen—for reasons unexplained—and apparently has his lawyer Matt Murdock (Daredevil on Earth-616, the main Marvel universe) send the assassin Aleksei Sytsevich to kill Captain Stacy.
 Gwen arrives and saves her father, who corners her at gunpoint.
 To avoid getting shot, she reveals to her father that she is Spider-Woman.

-After the Spider-Verse event, Gwen goes back to her ordinary life of bumming around by day and Spider-Woman-ing by night.
+After the "Spider-Verse" storyine, Gwen goes back to her ordinary life of bumming around by day and Spider-Woman-ing by night.
 Her father passes the Spider-Woman investigation on to Detective Frank Castle.
 Suddenly, the villainous Vulture appears, secretly working for the Kingpin, and causes trouble for Gwen (Spider-Ham appears for a short time as a hallucination because of an attack).
 Gwen defeats the Vulture and in the end, he is put away, Murdock continuing to influence him from behind bars.
 Frank Castle increases his efforts against Spider-Woman, becoming more and more ruthless.
 Castle eventually makes the connection with Spider-Woman's identity and enlists the help of Kraven the Hunter to perform a siege on the Stacy house.
 Castle and Kraven brutally beat down Gwen after she gets her father to safety.
 The volume concludes when Gwen decides to take a stand against Castle and not run any longer, blindsiding him as he unmasks her while trying to get away.